Thai people: Genetics

+Another 2021 study showed that Thai hill tribes have distinct genetic affinities.
+For example, the Mlabri clustered with other Austroasiatic groups in Thailand, South Asians and other Southeast Asians (e.g. Vietnamese, Laotians, Indonesians etc.).
+Burmese populations, however, do not cluster with the Mlabri.
+Instead, they cluster with other East Asians (e.g. Chinese, Japanese, Koreans etc.), Sino-Tibetan-speaking groups (e.g. Akha, Lisu) and Austroasiatic-speaking groups (e.g. Palaung and Lawa Western 1).
+Meanwhile, all Thai Hmong and IuMien populations cluster with southern Chinese and Tai-Kadai groups that migrated to Thailand from southern China.

+A 2023 study stated that most Kra-Dai speaking populations in Thailand emerged from admixture between Kra-Dai migrants from southern China and local Austroasiatic-speaking populations, with Laos being a gateway for Kra-Dai migration.
+However, the presence of Dai and Zhuang ancestry in some Northern and Central Thai populations suggest an alternative route.
+There is also evidence of bidirectional admixture between Southern Thai and Nayu, who show close genetic relationships with Austronesian speaking groups from Island Southeast Asia.
+For Central Thais, there is no evidence of close affinities with Mon, except for two Central Thai individuals from the Potharam district of Ratchaburi province.
+Aligning with the findings of previous studies, there is evidence of South Asian ancestry in several Thai populations, including Central and Southern Thai.
+This South Asian ancestry is best represented by Bamar and Cambodian populations, who have high South Asian ancestry, with Bamar-related ancestry being found in central (24%) and southern Thai (11%).

+Several studies show high genetic affinities between Thai populations and several Southwestern Chinese groups.

 Geography and demographics

 The vast majority of the Thai people live in Thailand, although some Thais can also be found in other parts of Southeast Asia.
-About 51–57 million live in Thailand alone, while large communities can also be found in the United States, China, Laos, Taiwan, Malaysia, Singapore, Cambodia, Burma, South Korea, Germany, the United Kingdom, Canada, Australia, Sweden, Norway, Libya, and the United Arab Emirates.
+About 51–57 million live in Thailand alone, while large communities can also be found in the United States, China, Laos, Taiwan, Malaysia, Singapore, Cambodia, Vietnam, Burma, South Korea, Germany, the United Kingdom, Canada, Australia, Sweden, Norway, Libya, and the United Arab Emirates.

 Culture and society

 The Thais can be broken down into various regional groups with their own regional varieties of Thai.
-These groups include the Central Thai (also the standard variety of the language and Culture), the Southern Thai, the Isan (more closely related to the standard Lao of Laos than to standard Thai), the Lanna Thai, and Yawi/Malay-speaking Thai Malays.
-Within each regions exist multiple ethnic groups.
+These groups include the Central Thai (also the standard variety of the language and Culture), the Southern Thai, the Isan (more closely related to the standard Lao of Laos than to standard Thai) and Lanna Thai.Within each regions exist multiple ethnic groups.

 Modern Central Thai culture has become more dominant due to official government policy, which was designed to assimilate and unify the disparate Thai in spite of ethnolinguistic and cultural ties between the non-Central-Thai-speaking people and their communities.

 Indigenous arts include muay Thai (kick boxing), Thai dance, makruk (Thai Chess), Likay, and nang yai (shadow play).